Typhoon Studios

 Typhoon Studios Inc. was a Canadian video game developer based in Montreal.
 It was founded by Alex Hutchinson, Yassine Riahi, and Reid Schneider in early 2017 and acquired by Google in December 2019, becoming part of Stadia Games and Entertainment (SG&E).
 After releasing its first game, Journey to the Savage Planet, in 2020, Typhoon Studios was shut down alongside SG&E in February 2021.
+A new studio, Raccoon Logic, was formed in August 2021 by former Typhoon Studios staffers with control over the rights to Savage Planet.